chanzuckerberg/miniwdl/docs/runner_advanced.md

 ### Use local disks for Docker storage

-Docker images and containers should reside on fast local disks rather than a network file system.
-These are typically stored under `/var/lib/docker`, which on a cloud instance would be part of the network-attached root file system.
+Docker images and containers should reside on fast local disks, rather than a network file system, to optimize container startup and scratch I/O performance.
+These typically reside under `/var/lib/docker`, which on a cloud instance would usually be on the network-attached root file system.
 Suppose your instance has a local scratch disk mounted to `/mnt`.
 You can [change the Docker storage location](https://linuxconfig.org/how-to-move-docker-s-default-var-lib-docker-to-another-directory-on-ubuntu-debian-linux) using a procedure like this:

 ```
 systemctl stop docker    # or appropriate command to stop dockerd